How Russian invaders are plundering the historical values of Ukraine: they are pulling from museums and from underground

 “And they are also trying to take credit for our achievements.”
 Information about what is happening in Chersonesus is collected bit by bit: for this there are open sources on the Internet, scientific publications, scientific conferences, private messages, insider information.
 From everything collected, a big picture eventually emerges.
 How to use the information still requires a good understanding.

-“We need to calculate what this will give us in counteracting the Russian Federation,” explains Kravchenko.
+“To calculate what this will give us in counteracting the Russian Federation,” explains Kravchenko.
 “For example, our loud information campaign on Chersonesus led to the fact that the project presented at the presidential level was leveled down to the local level.”
 Of course, this did not stop the Russians in Chersonesos.
-But lowering the status of the project so that Russians do not freely run around the world with stolen and desecrated goods is also important.
+But lowering the status of the project so that Russians do not run around the world freely with stolen and desecrated goods is also important.

 And analysis of violations in the field of monument protection, in the scientific field, documentation and publication of information will allow Ukrainian scientists to develop this topic on international platforms and bury Russia at this level with their projects.
 “This is our weapon against Russian propaganda in the field of culture, science and education on international platforms,” says Evelina.